kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 ##### New behavior when the `serviceAccountTokenAudience` field is set

-Based on the `PluginCacheKeyType` definitions (Image, Registry, Global), here’s a breakdown of how cache keys would be generated:
+Based on the `PluginCacheKeyType` definitions (Image, Registry, Global) and `cacheType` field in the credential provider configuration, the cache key will be generated as follows:

-1. `GlobalPluginCacheKeyType` (Global)
+1. `TokenServiceAccountTokenCacheType` (Token)
-   - The cache key will be generated based on the global cache key, service account metadata (namespace, name, UID), and hash of the service account annotations that are passed to the plugin in the `CredentialProviderRequest.ServiceAccountAnnotations` field.
+   - The cache key will be generated based on (Image, Registry, Global) plugin cache key type and the hash of the service account token.
-2. `RegistryPluginCacheKeyType` (Registry)
+2. `ServiceAccountServiceAccountTokenCacheType` (ServiceAccount)
-   - The cache key will be generated based on the image registry URL, service account metadata (namespace, name, UID), and hash of the service account annotations that are passed to the plugin in the `CredentialProviderRequest.ServiceAccountAnnotations` field.
-3. `ImagePluginCacheKeyType` (Image)
-    - The cache key will be generated based on the image URL, service account metadata (namespace, name, UID), and hash of the service account annotations that are passed to the plugin in the `CredentialProviderRequest.ServiceAccountAnnotations` field.
+   - The cache key will be generated based on (Image, Registry, Global) plugin cache key type, service account metadata (namespace, name, UID), and the service account annotations that are passed to the plugin in the `CredentialProviderRequest.ServiceAccountAnnotations` field.

 #### How will this work with the Ensure secret pull images KEP?

-[2535-ensure-secret-pull-images](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2535-ensure-secret-pulled-images) is a KEP that aims to give admin the ability to ensure pods that use a image are authorized to access the image.
-The KEP doesn't factor in the use of service account tokens for image pull.
-As part of the alpha implementation the 2 features together will not provide a desired outcome.
-Post alpha, we'll need to update the Ensure secret pull images KEP to factor in the use of service account tokens for image pull.
+[2535-ensure-secret-pull-images](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2535-ensure-secret-pulled-images) is a KEP that aims to give admin the ability to ensure pods that use an image are authorized to access the image.
+As of the beta implementation in [kubernetes/kubernetes#132771](https://github.com/kubernetes/kubernetes/pull/132771), this feature now works correctly with service account token-based credential providers.

-Notes from reviewing the current KEP and discussion with @stlaz:
+The implementation tracks service account coordinates (namespace, name, and UID) when a credential provider that uses service account tokens provides registry credentials for an image.
+This enables the following behavior:

-1. Different KSA for same image should result in image pull from registry.
+1. **Different KSA for same image**: Pods using different service accounts will trigger a fresh image pull from the registry since they have different service account coordinates.
-2. Same KSA for the image will result in allowing pod to use the image.
-   1. How would expiry work in this scenario?
-      1. I think it'll just be tied to the KSA and not so much to the expiry of the token because we're doing the same thing with image pull secrets (considered valid until deleted and recreated).
-Deletion and recreation of KSA will result in change in UID and that'll result in KSA not found in cache for the image (assuming the key used to store in cache is consistent with the cache key used in the credential provider cache that takes UID into consideration).
-Need to share the cache key generation logic to be consistent.
-3. Need an update to `ImagePullCredentials` struct to also store coordinates of the KSA.

-Until the two implementations are updated to work together, the alpha implementation of this KEP will use the KSA token based flow only when the pod is using image pull policy set to `Always`.
-This keeps the feature from misbehaving until we fix the implementations.
+1. **Same KSA for same image**: Pods using the exact same service account (matching namespace, name, and UID) will be allowed to reuse the previously pulled image without triggering a new registry pull.
+1. **Service account lifecycle management**: If administrators want to revoke access to previously pulled images for a service account, they can delete and recreate the service account.
+This changes the UID, which invalidates any cached image credentials associated with the old service account coordinates.

+The implementation only tracks namespace, name, and UID (not annotations or audience) for the ensure secret pull images cache key, as discussed in [this PR comment](https://github.com/kubernetes/kubernetes/pull/132771#discussion_r2214298843).
+This design choice aligns with the intent of the ensure secret pull images feature: if an image was pulled to a node via a service-account-based credential, all future pods that use that exact service account should be able to access the already-pulled image, even if the current state of the service account or credential provider config had since changed in a way that meant a pull re-attempt would fail.

+This approach is consistent with how pull secrets are handled - the system remembers which secrets worked to pull the image in the past, and any pod allowed to use one of those secrets gets access to the already pulled image, even if the content of the secret had since changed.

+This integration ensures that image access authorization is properly tied to service account identity while maintaining the security boundaries that the Ensure secret pull images KEP intended to enforce.

 ### Test Plan